 xz).
 What are the exact command(s) you used for this step?

 /etc, and by how much?
+(Compare compressed to compressed, or uncompressed to uncompressed archives.)
 Do you think the difference is significant?

 MD5checksum and store it in a file